 A Vehicle for People Power

-We believe the new Community Center will not only increase participation amongst Eastside residents, but will inspire our current leaders to take our campaigns and leadership development to the next level.
+The new facility will amply accommodate youth and community programming on the first level and administrative operations and meetings on a second level.
+The Center will not only increase civic participation amongst Eastside residents but will inspire current leaders to take their campaigns and leadership development to the next level for decades to come.

-Academic Services Room - An academic space to cultivate a college-going culture amongst for youth leaders.
+Academic Services Room - An academic space to cultivate a college-going culture for youth leaders.

 We’re proud to work with the following partners: